-At Ribblesdale we offer a broad and balanced curriculum to all year groups, which is accessible and delivered through great teaching.
+At Ribblesdale we offer a broad and balanced curriculum to all year groups, which is accessible and delivered through great teaching; details can be viewed in our Curriculum Overview document.
 Traditional learning pathways across a range of subjects lead predominantly to a breadth of GCSE courses but with some vocational opportunity.
 This is further enhanced and complemented by an exciting Enrichment offer, designed to support pupil progress.
 Character education and development of the whole person is a key theme of our rich and varied curriculum opportunity, alongside academic excellence and superb pastoral support.
 The structure allows targeted and timely intervention to take place across many aspects of the school curriculum.
 All young people take part in Enrichment, which encompasses the development of moral, social and British values alongside skills for the future that include:

 - Presentation skills